MikeHeiber/KMC_Lattice/README.md

 ## Citing this Work

-If you find KMC_Lattice to be helpful for your research, please the forthcoming publication...
+If you find KMC_Lattice to be helpful for your research, please cite the forthcoming publication...

 ## Acknowledgments